uber/piranha/polyglot/piranha/README.md

     return "";
 }
 ```
-To cleanup this code with Piranha, a user would have to *one* rule to update the expressions like `exp.isTreated("SHOW_MENU")` to `true` and hook it to the pre-built boolean simplification rules.
+To cleanup this code with Piranha, a user would have to write *one* rule to update the expressions like `exp.isTreated("SHOW_MENU")` to `true` and hook it to the pre-built boolean simplification rules.
 It would result in :
 ```
 public String fooBar(boolean x) {
     String menu = getMenu();